The anti-dsDNA (anti-double stranded DNA) antibody test is a blood test that looks for antibodies to double stranded DNA.

 - It helps establish a diagnosis of SLE

-- It can be used to monitor disease activity in a person with SLE since the levels of anti-dsDNA antibody can fluctuate
+- It can be used to monitor disease activity in a person with SLE since the levels of anti-dsDNA antibodies can fluctuate

 - If the anti-dsDNA levels are high, the disease may be active or there is a current or imminent disease flare